Get certified as a Firefighter and explore the area as a career.

 - Essential Question: How can I expand my knowledge of the Firefighter certification process and explore whether or not I am suited for a career in firefighting?

 - Areas of study: Career and Technical Education (CTE)

 - Type and amount of credit earned: 1 elective credit

 - Acquiring information – determine the central idea, gather evidence from diverse sources, integrate information.

 - Analyzing information – evaluate a primary source, compare and contrast elements, analyze and make a decision.

 - Connecting information – interpret chronological events, connect them to broader themes, connect to current events.

-- Communicating information – write responses, particpate in collaborative discussions, present information.
+- Communicating information – write responses, participate in collaborative discussions, present information.